pktrigg/pygsf/README.md

 * make a las file of RGB where each color is an intensity

 # DONE
+* snippets is now available in 2 forms: detect value or mean of all samples in beam.
+* fixed bug in conditioner where extraction routine was using intensity array instead of mean_rel_array
 * iterate and see how often settings change.
 We can do this by writing settings changes to shp or csv file.
 * need to make Angular Response Curves for each frequency
 * implemented R2Sonic backscatter adjustment as provided in F77 from Norm Campbell at CSIRO.